lanl/scico/docs/source/style.rst

 ~~~~~~~~

 There are two types of comments: *block* and *inline*.
 A good rule of thumb to follow for when to include a comment in your code is *if you have to explain it or is too hard to figure out at first glance, then comment it*.
-An example of this is complicated operations which most likely require a block of comments beforehand.
+An example of this taken from `google's comment conventions <https://google.github.io/styleguide/pyguide.html#385-block-and-inline-comments>`_ is complicated operations which most likely require a block of comments beforehand.

 .. code-block:: Python